silverstripe/silverstripe-controllerpolicy/README.md

 Every policy will set headers on top of the default framework's `HTTP::add_cache_headers`, which is exactly what we want.
 This allows us to for example customise the `Vary` headers per policy, which were previously hardcoded.

-Note: the policies will be applied in the Controller order of initialisation, so if multiple Controllers are invoked the latter will override the former.
-HOWEVER this is very unlikely and has nothing to do with the inheritance of classes (see next example).
-This relates to how the Controller stack is invoked in SilverStripe.
-The extension point in `ControllerPolicyApplicator` has been chosen such that the `ModelAsController` and `RootURLController` do not trigger application of policies, and it is expected that only one controller will trigger the policy.

 ### Ignoring domains

 If you wish to exclude some domains from the policies completely, you can do the following: